TrisPatt/Riff-Raff-Band/README.md

 ### Bugs

-- Bug- The background colour would not show over the image to highlight the overlay text <br>
+- Bug- The background colour would not show over the images to highlight the overlay text on the upcoming gigs section <br>
-  Fix- I fixed this by wrapping another div around the text element and applying the background colour to the text rather than the div for the image
+  Fix- I fixed this by wrapping another div around the text element and applying the background colour to the text rather than the div for the images
 - Bug - The images of the band in the contact section were showing outside the screen on some screen sizes<br>
   Fix- I added the selectors to the relevant media queries and changed the size of the images so that they would show up in a row on different screen sizes
 - Bug - On testing, the lighthouse report showed a bad load time for the main LCP on the home page <br>
-  Fix - I made the fetch priority high on the index.HTML to preload the image.
+  Fix - I made the fetch priority high on the index.HTML head to preload the image.
 This created a faster performance time

 ### Unfixed bug

 - No outstanding unfixed bugs

 ## Deployment

 GitHub Pages was used to deploy live versions of the website.